Best Places to Live in Iceland

 Kópavogur enchants tourists with its impressive landscape and vividly colourful architecture.
 It is situated several kilometres away from Reykjavik.
 The city is the second-most populated place in the country, with over 30,000 inhabitants.
 It is currently undergoing speedy development.

 Expats are welcome to both buy and rent properties in Kópavogur.
 Another place worth mentioning and visiting there is the Kópavogur Church, which rises high up in the sky.
-If you settle in Kópavogur or visit it, you can also check the fascinating Kópavogur Art Museum.
+If you settle in Kópavogur or visit it, you can also check out the fascinating Kópavogur Art Museum.

 Húsavík